What is STEAM?

 Computer Science empowers students to lead in today’s data-rich and interconnected world.
 The FCPS STEAM program supports computer science integration.
 Read more about Computer Science in FCPS.

-More Resources – STEM Opportunities in Fairfax County
+More Resources – STEAM Opportunities in Fairfax County

-Be sure to visit the STEM Opportunities for Fairfax County Youth webpage to learn about STEM programs from Fairfax parks, libraries, and more.
-The “STEM Map” feature on that webpage allows you to enter a street address to search for STEM opportunities near you.
+Be sure to visit the STEAM Opportunities for Fairfax County Youth webpage to learn about STEAM programs from Fairfax parks, libraries, and more.
+The “STEAM Map” feature on that webpage allows you to enter a street address to search for STEAM opportunities near you.
 Find out where you can use a 3D printer, learn about astronomy, become a CyberPatriot, and more.